jorgenskogmo/shoelace/docs/tutorials/integrating-with-nextjs.md

 };
 ```

 ?> You'll need to set this `BASE_URL` variable inside the build process of whatever local build or CI/CD you have.
-This will need to be an absolute URL, as a relative URL will cause shoelace to throw a warning
+This will need to be an absolute URL, as a relative URL will cause Klik to throw a warning

 ### webpack Config

-Next we need to add Shoelace's assets to the final build output.
+Next we need to add Klik's assets to the final build output.
 To do this, modify `next.config.js` to look like this.

 ```javascript
 const path = require("path");